 For example, Amazon has its own disclosure statement that you must use on your site.
 They will suspend or deactivate your account in a heartbeat if they do not see this is done properly.
 Review the Operating Agreement, Section 5, where they share the content that you must include.
 That is pretty lengthy and so putting that into a post doesn’t always work.

 The way to work around this is to create a full disclosure policy on your site.
-You can see the one I have on this site as well as the one I use on Penny Pinchin’ Mom.
+You can see the one I have on this site.
 Since TracieFobes.com does not promote Amazon links, that disclosure is not required.
-(Please do not copy these disclosures, but rather, use them as inspiration to create your own).
+(Please do not copy this disclosure.
+You can purchase a disclosure policy here.)

 You can see that I am very honest about the fact that I will make money.
 I don’t feel shame in saying this either.
 This is my business and affiliate sales are one of my income streams.